canmom/canmom.github.io/fiction/summoning.md

 "No." You crouched beside him, and leaned in close for warmth.
 "Such mysteries are far beyond my ken.
 I am going to summon a demon---into my own flesh, not yours."

+The homunculus twitched, apparently deeming this contact innocuous.
+It had the eyes of a sheep.
+A problem.

 His grip tightened on your arm.
 "Do not!" he cried.
 "I could not bear it!"

 "I will trust in God, or the Adversary.
 One or other should protect me.
 But this I must do."
-And so declaring, you went over to your master's cupboards, and began a search.
+And so declaring, you approached the master's cupboards.

+The homunculus intervened.
+A pitiful creature, with no place in God's order, but that made it kin, did it not?
+Yet your master had made it your enemy.
+You went straight for its windpipe, and drove it into the wall with your good left elbow.
+The homunculus smacked you down, a bony forearm smashing into your ear, hot blood trickling onto your neck.
+You were on the floor, it drew back its head to screech, it would waken the master and all would be lost---

+But then your actor was upon it, a wine bottle in hand.
+It smashed over the homunculus's head, and before the creature could react, there went his thumbs, straight into those sheep's eyes.
+They wrestled, bouncing off the furniture---the master stirred in his sleep---and you saw the skin-carved circle holding the creature in the world.
+With a shattered piece of glass, you pierced it, and the homunculus withered, its shattered throat forlornly wheezing a final breath.

+With this sacrifice, the cupboard was yours.
+You stole a wary glance to the Master, but he had found no ensorcelment to conquer sleep, and the commotion had failed to rouse him.
+Would that you could go elsewhere, but here in the study, all things should be decided.

 Ah, it would be natural to hope a wizard's furniture would be full of interesting things---jars of newt's eyes, perhaps, or hanged mens' ears.
-But in truth you found mostly paper---yet God or the Devil must have been protecting you after all, for in the last cupboard, you found the item you hoped: a simple knife, small but wicked sharp.
+But in truth you found mostly paper---yet God or his Adversary must have been protecting you after all, for in the last cupboard, you found the item you hoped: a simple knife, small but wicked sharp.

+It would serve!

 You stood in the centre of the chamber and, as if you lacked a care in the world, began to disrobe.
+But of course, both the men in this room have seen you naked already.

 A strange calm had touched you, as if you were doing something you were always meant to.
 Your hose came unrolled, your braies unlaced, your tunic lifted over your shoulders.
-The actor helped, whether from lust or a wish to help with the sorcery you could hardly say (it was both, you daft girl), eyeing the knife with some trepidation.
+The actor helped, whether from lust or a wish to help with the sorcery you could hardly say (oh, 'twas both, you daft girl).
+He watched that wicked knife, eyes transfixed.

 Oh, and here we come to the best part!
-Your penis was quite erect, which made things quite simple, really.
-You took your tunic in hand, and asked your friend and lover to hold your penis steady, which he did a little nervously...
+Your penis was quite proud at this point, which made things quite simple, really.
+You tucked your tunic into your armpit, held the knife in your left hand, and asked your friend and lover to hold your penis steady, which he did a little nervously...

 ...and in one quick cut, you had it off.

 Some credit is certainly due, here.
 Most girls who do this scream a lot more.
-You must have been afraid of the Master, to keep in in---and oh, indeed, you had the presence of mind to cast a glimpse at his homunculus, but perhaps for lack of imagination, it only stared, placidly, at the appalling scene.
+Your fear of your Master let you bite it back down, so that you could merely whimper softly, tears and snot mingling with the blood on your face.

 Your lovely actor looked like he was going to be sick.
 You wanted to hug him, assure him this was all according to your design... but the next step had to be done quickly or you'd pass out.
-You pressed your tunic up against the wound, hard as anything, but all the same it soaked rapidly with blood blood.
-After a second, the actor stepped up behind you and applied more pressure.
-You tossed your penis into the magic circle, scuffed the delicate protection wards with your foot (thank you for that, those things are a *pain*), and began the ritual.
+You pressed your tunic up against the wound, hard as anything, but all the same it soaked rapidly with blood.
+After a second, the actor stepped up behind you and firm hands pressed it harder still, and his warmth was there to surround you, whispering sweet reassurances, so very softly.

-And it worked.
+You tossed your penis into the magic circle, scuffed the delicate protection wards with your foot (a kindly favour, thank you), and still in the arms of your love, whispered your entreaty, over and over.

 Your penis inflated like a tied-off intestine filled with air, and became translucent.
 You peered at it, almost faltering in the magic.
 There was a shape somewhere within it, a slightly darker mass... and then the bubble burst, and there in the centre of the magic circle sat... a girl, no doubt, covered in your blood, and somehow, incongruously, bearing your face.

 And there I was!
 You asked, and I came.
 I do hope you're satisfied.